-The Univac I had made a big splash in the 1952 presidential election by predicting the Eisenhower landslide even before the polls closed in California.
-It used statistical sampling techniques based on results from previous elections.
-The CBS network held back the predictions for quite a while (not believing the data), but finally called the results.
-The actual results came out very close to the initial predictions.
+The Univac I had made a big splash in the 1952 election by predicting the Eisenhower landslide even before the polls closed in California, using statistical sampling techniques based on results from previous elections.
+The CBS network held back the predictions for quite a while (not believing the data), but finally called the results and the actuals came out very close to the initial predictions.
 Obviously, this was not just because of the power of the Univac I, but because some very savvy political analysts had constructed insightful models which had been accurately programmed and tested.